 social services, human resources departments, nonprofit agencies, and private practices.

-- Contemplative Practice: All three programs have meditation requirements as a part of the core curriculum.
+- Contemplative Practice: All five concentrations have meditation as a part of the core curriculum.
+The Contemplative

-The MA Contemplative Psychotherapy & Buddhist Psychology meditation requirement extends
+Psychotherapy & Buddhist Psychology meditation requirement extends throughout the

-throughout the duration of program to include five hours per week of sitting practice,
+duration of program to include five hours per week of sitting practice, regularly

-regularly scheduled meetings with the student's meditation instructor, specific classes
+scheduled meetings with the student's meditation instructor, specific classes (e.g.

-(e.g. "Psychology and Meditation") and the Maitri program.
-This ongoing meditation
+"Psychology and Meditation") and the Maitri program.
+This ongoing meditation requirement

-discuss the main principles of both Buddhist and Western psychology.
-The MA Mindfulness-Based
+main principles of both Buddhist and Western psychology.
+The Mindfulness-Based Transpersonal

-practice also takes place through conscious engagement with movement and sensate awareness.
+contemplative practice takes place through conscious engagement with movement and

-- Developing The Therapist: All three programs are similar in that they emphasize attendance to the personal
+- Developing the Therapist: All five concentrations are similar in that they emphasize attendance to the personal

 and spiritual development of the therapist, with the aim of working more effectively